 Do I have to raise funds to participate in Pedal for Kids?

-Yes, if you want to ride on the Mighty Bike!
+Yes, if you want to deserve your place on the giant bike!

 Is there a minimum fundraising objective for each participant?